Overview of Godot's key concepts¶

 All your game's scenes come together in the scene tree, literally a tree of scenes.
 And as scenes are trees of nodes, the scene tree also is a tree of nodes.
 But it's easier to think of your game in terms of scenes as they can represent characters, weapons, doors, or your user interface.

-Nodes emit signals when some event occurred.
+Nodes emit signals when some event occurs.
 This feature allows you to make nodes communicate without hard-wiring them in code.
 It gives you a lot of flexibility in how you structure your scenes.

 Signals are Godot's version of the observer pattern.
 You can read more about it here: https://gameprogrammingpatterns.com/observer.html